BhattSoham/RISCV-HDP/week 0/readme.md

 4. On the next screen, allocate memory.
 5. Create a virtual hard disk.
 Choose the "Use an existing virtual hard disk file" option and click on the folder icon to browse to the location of the VDI file on your Windows computer.
 6. Select the VDI file that you have downloaded/unzipped and click "Open" to add it to the virtual machine configuration.
-Follow the steps in order of 1, 2, 3, and 4 as shown in below image
+Follow the steps in order of 1, 2, 3, and 4 as shown below image
 7. Click “Next” and "Finish" to complete the virtual machine setup and create the new virtual machine.
 8. Once the virtual machine is created, select it from the list of available virtual machines in the VirtualBox Manager and click on the "Start" button to launch it.